amitt3069/saucelab_assignment/cypress-demo2/cypress/e2e/1/README.md

+saucelab_assignment
-# Cypress E2E Tests – Saucedemo
+Cypress E2E Tests – Saucedemo

-This repo contains 3 Cypress test cases for [Saucedemo](https://www.saucedemo.com/):
+This repository contains end-to-end (E2E) Cypress test cases for Saucedemo

+The tests cover the following scenarios:

-1. ✅ Successful login with valid credentials
+✅ Successful login with valid credentials

-2. ✅ Add product to cart and verify
+✅ Add product to cart and verify it appears in the cart

-3. ✅ Complete checkout and confirm order
+✅ Complete checkout and verify order confirmation

-## Setup
+🚀 Project Setup

+Clone the repo (or download ZIP) and navigate to the project folder:

+cd cypress-e2e

-1. Install dependencies
+Install dependencies:

 npm install

-Run tests with Cypress Test Runner
+Open Cypress Test Runner:

-2. npx cypress open
+npx cypress open
-3. Go to Spec folder in Chrome runner where you will see the all 3 js files
-4. One by one you can run the code and debug
-You can also see the error/shape of the UI by hovering on code steps

-Notes:
-1. For testing purpose and due to short version of assignment user credentials are hardcoded but for better code maintenance this can go to config file.
+Run the tests:

+In the Cypress Chrome runner, go to the Spec folder.

+You will see all three test files (login.cy.js, cart.cy.js, checkout.cy.js).

+Click on each test file to run it individually.

+Debugging tips:

+Hover over steps in the Cypress runner to see UI snapshots for each test step.

+Errors and failed assertions are clearly highlighted for quick debugging.

+⚙️ Notes

+For simplicity and testing purposes, the user credentials are hardcoded:

+Username: standard_user

+Password: secret_sauce

+For better maintainability, credentials can be moved to config files or environment variables.

-2. No other framework like POM and Cucumber are used due to time crunch.
+No additional frameworks (like Page Object Model or Cucumber) were used due to time constraints.

+Cypress automatically handles waiting, retries, and assertions, making tests reliable and easy to maintain.

+✅ Tech Stack

+Cypress – End-to-end testing framework

+JavaScript – Test scripts

+Node.js – Dependency management